firedranzer/sofa/applications/plugins/PSL/README.md

         </Node>
 </Node>
 ```
+At this point, this is a classical *.scn* file.
+With PSL this scene can be made dynamic with the help of the

-With PSL you can add dynamicity in your scene using the *Python* component as in:
+*Python* component as in:
 ```xml
 <Node name="myNameisRoot">
         <Node name="child1">